 -

-Or maybe it's quieter than that.
-A numbness.
-A flatness.
-A sense of being slightly outside your own life, watching it happen rather than living it.
+It might show up as numbness.
+A flatness, a disconnection, a sense of being slightly outside your own life watching it happen rather than living it.
 Difficulty feeling joy.
 Difficulty feeling much of anything.
+A kind of emotional gray that has become so familiar you've stopped noticing it.

 -

-Trauma therapy with me starts with safety.
-Not as a buzzword, but as a real condition for the work.
-Nothing useful happens when your nervous system is in survival mode, so we build the foundation first.
+Trauma therapy with me starts with one thing.
+Safety.
+Not as a concept but as a real condition for the work.
+Nothing useful happens when your nervous system is in survival mode.
+We build the foundation first and we don't rush what needs time.

-I lead with IFS because it's one of the most effective frameworks I've found for trauma work.
-In IFS we understand that the parts of you that carry trauma, the memories, the pain, the shame, developed for a reason.
+IFS is at the center of how I work with trauma because it's one of the most effective and humane frameworks I've found for this work.
+In IFS we understand that the parts of you carrying trauma, the memories, the pain, the shame, the protective strategies that formed around the wound, developed for good reasons.
 They were protecting you from something overwhelming.
-The work isn't to eliminate those parts but to build enough trust with them that they can finally put down what they've been carrying.
+The work isn't to eliminate those parts or push past them.
+It's to build enough trust with them that they can finally put down what they've been carrying.
 That process is gradual, careful, and genuinely transformative.

 Attachment work is central here too.
-Most trauma happens in relationship, which means most healing happens in relationship as well.
+Most trauma happens in relationship which means most healing happens in relationship as well.
 The therapeutic relationship itself becomes part of the work.
-Learning that it's possible to be in connection with another person without being hurt or abandoned or dismissed, that's not a small thing.
+Learning that it's possible to be in genuine connection with another person without being hurt, abandoned, or dismissed, that's not a small thing.
 For a lot of people it's everything.

 ACT and Person-Centered approaches run through everything, keeping the work grounded in who you are, what you value, and where you want to go.
 We're not just processing the past.
 We're building toward something.